Integrating invoicing systems with Jumpseller

 - With this data, process it and push it to the invoicing system, thus creating the invoice;

-- Add an "Order History Event" with a text link with the Invoice Number at the Jumpseller's store Order.
+- Add an new “Order Document Entry” with the document type, ID and url to the Jumpseller’s store Order.
 Use the API

 - Send an email to the Customer, with the Merchant’s email address in BCC, informing him of the newly created invoice;

 - “Tax Id” field can be set on a store as “Optional” or “Mandatory” on the Admin Panel.
 Prepare your Integration according with this;

 - (optionally) create “Checkout Custom Fields” to collect specific Invoicing Information, like “Business Name”.
 Use the API too.

 (optionally) every hour or every day, use the API to list all orders from a store and save them (fields: order_id, order_status, invoice_id).
 Issue invoices for all those orders without and

 invoice_id.
 Use the REST API for this purpose.

 When this is done we recommended you to publish your integration, as an App, to all Jumpseller merchants.
 This will increase your work visibility and will be easier for new merchants to install and start using your integration.

 - Jumpseller’s Webhooks - triggering POST requests to external Apps